Satoru Abe: Reaching for the Sun

 With a career straddling the 20th and 21st centuries, Abe’s artworks have been informed by his life in Hawai‘i, time spent in New York and Japan, and by other artists who called the islands home including Isami Doi, Bumpei Akaji, and Tadashi Sato.

 In the late 1940s, Abe studied at the Art Students League in New York.
-After spending time in back in Hawai‘i, where he helped found the influential Metcalf Chateau group, he returned to New York with his wife and daughter in 1956.
+After spending time back in Hawai‘i, where he helped found the influential Metcalf Chateau group, he returned to New York with his wife and daughter in 1956.
 There he was exposed to the dominant Western art movements of abstraction, expressionism, and surrealism and produced work and mounted four solo exhibitions at The Sculpture Center.
 His sculpture of an abstracted tree from this period appeared on the cover of Art in America and was featured in an exhibition at the Museum of Modern Art.
 He settled back in Hawai‘i in the 1970s.
 Deservedly named a “Living Treasure” in 1984 by the Honpa Hongwanji Mission of Hawai‘i, Abe’s long and distinguished career continues to impact the art and artists of Hawai‘i and beyond.

 Support provided by